elfeck/SGpp-wiki/Optimization-quick-start-(MATLAB).md

 The resulting sparse grid function is then minimized with the method of steepest descent.
 For comparison, we also minimize the objective function with Nelder-Mead's method.

-For instructions on how to use SG++ within MATLAB, please see \ref installation.
+For instructions on how to use SG++ within MATLAB, please see [Installation](https://github.com/SGpp/SGpp/wiki/Installation).
 However, for this example to work, some extra steps are necessary.
 In the following, we assume that we want to run the example on Linux.